swaroopkumar03/GoEuro-Automation/README.md

         b. mvn test

 Test Report:
 1. Once the test run is complete, there will be report "Report.html" generated in the project
+2. Report contains the details like:
+    i.
+Which tests run
+    ii.
+Status of the test
+    iii.
+Time stamp
+    iv.
+Graphical representation of the test result
+    v.
+Start and End time of the complete test run vi.
+Pass percentage
+    vii.
+Environment